5epi0l/Moj-Masty-Notes/AD/PrivEsc/DPAPI Password Extraction.md

 #### Working Mechanism

 1. Data is encrypted with **CryptProtectData()**
-2. This uses a Master Key, which is stored encryted in :
+2. This uses a Master Key, which is stored encrypted in :
 	- `C:\Users\username\appdata\Roaming\Microsoft\Protect\SID\`